Launching Distributed Programs#

 The ring backend, which is also the default backend, can be explicitly selected

-.
+with the argument --backend ring.
 The ring backend has some specific

 requirements and arguments that are different to MPI: